rutvikdixit/BigDataCensusIncome/README.md

 ## Running Spark ML:
 Used pyspark package in a python script to fit 4 machine learning models on the data, using a 70-30 split.
+Finalised 8 out of 14 features for machine learning, using an iterative appproach for feature selection.
 Tried Logistic Regression, SVM, Random Forest and Gradient Boosted Trees.

 Achieved Accuracy:\